tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

 print(f"total percentage of total expected revenue from late and stopped payments  = {total_revenue_pc.round(2)} %")
 ~~~
 ### Visualise data to examine possible loss indicators
-- The data is visualised to determine ossible indicators that suggest that a customer will be unable to pay their loan, leading to losses for the company
+- The data is visualised to determine possible indicators that suggest that a customer will be unable to pay their loan, leading to losses for the company
 - Subsets of the data are created, a subset containing those late on loan payments, and another subset containing those with charged off loans who are no longer paying.
 This enables comparison between categories of users
 ~~~
 loan_payments_df_stopped_paying = loan_payments_df.loc[loan_payments_df['loan_status']=='Charged Off'] # subset containing customers who have stopped paying